vctemple/C-studying-project/README.md

 # Exercise software lists from college subject - Data Structs in .C

- - 1: functions in C;
+ - 01: functions in C;
- - 2: calculations using loops;
+ - 02: calculations using loops;
- - 3: integrated subroutines;
+ - 03: integrated subroutines;
- - 4: arrays and matrix;
+ - 04: arrays and matrix;
- - 5: functions and pointers;
+ - 05: functions and pointers;
- - 6: simple CRUD for a school system;
+ - 06: simple CRUD for a school system;
- - 7: dynamic location exemples for funcition;
+ - 07: dynamic location exemples for functions;
+ - 08: static location for lists;
+ - 09: dynamic location for lists;
+ - 10: static location for piles;
+ - 11: static location for queues;